 When you are the employer, the best salary rates mean that you can maximize your profit at a minimal cost.
 In the Philippines, you can hire professionals with a more reasonable daily wage rate.

-Since western countries can afford to pay more than the basic pay rate, graduates are eager to seek employment in the BPO industry.
+Since Western countries can afford to pay more than the basic pay rate, graduates are eager to seek employment in the BPO industry.
 Offshoring companies can also hire hundreds and thousands of employees.

-9. Ability to multi-task efficiently
+9. Filipinos can multi-task efficiently

 The daily operations of a business can be overwhelming.
 When you are simultaneously bombarded with different concerns throughout the day, it may prove to be too much for you.

 When foreign companies outsource to the Philippines, the different time zones become an advantage.
 Things get done while you are asleep.
 You will not be forced to go overtime to deal with everything all at once, all in one day.